 Originally developed for architectural photography, tilting and shifting lenses are much more than gadgets for turning cars into toys.
 Professionals even use them to document the ins and outs of Formula One.
 Mega-sized gallery below.

 Joe Bob Briggs hisself reviewed Alameda's drive-in theater back when I worked there, and I decided to write about it.
 First, though, I'd need a photo of the place, so I headed over to Flickr.

 I've finally dragged out the ol' SCSI slide scanner (purchased back when my main computer was a Centris 650, so we're talking prehistoric hardware here) and digitized more of my old I-5 photos.

 We found this on a Dutch blog with very little explanation, but an underlit trailer park with a caravan, an Impala and a Gallardo is already exciting enough.
 Potentially NSFW.

 Forget hacked iPhones with their crap lenses: to make your reckless driving videos look pretty, grab a video-capable DSLR and stick it out the window.

-While the tilt-shift photographic technique is a lot of fun, you can't beat the infinite depth-of-field you get with a good ol' when it comes to distorting so-called reality!
-Here's a shot of my parked next to an avocado, done on a homemade pinhole camera.
-Actually, this image is half of a stereo pair from a…
+While the tilt-shift photographic technique is a lot of fun, you can't beat the infinite depth-of-field you get with a good ol' pinhole camera when it comes to distorting so-called reality!
+Here's a shot of my weathered '70 Impala model parked next to an avocado, done on a homemade pinhole camera.
+Actually, this…